Best Dog Carrier for Hiking: Top 6 Rides for Tired Paws

 Editor’s Choice

-The Kurgo G-Train is the best dog carrier on the market for hiking with small and medium dogs that weigh 25 pounds or less.
-While at a higher price point than many of its competitors, this backpack comes with a lifetime warranty and is specifically designed for the trail.
+The Kurgo G-Train is the best dog carrier for hiking with small and medium dogs weighing 25 pounds or less.
+Despite a higher price than many competitors, this backpack includes a lifetime warranty and is specifically designed for the trail.

 Doubling as a hiking pack, the Kurgo features padded shoulder straps, a chest strap, padded waist belt, adjustable load straps, and two outer holders for water bottles.
 It is made of weather-resistant fabric and has a waterproof bottom with a removable, washable pad.

-This model has mesh sides and a zippered mesh flap and can be rolled open, though fully closed it does not offer the same airflow and breathability as other models.
+This medium dog backpack carrier has mesh sides and a zippered mesh flap that can be rolled open, though fully closed it does not offer the same airflow and breathability as other models.
 Fairly standard, there is also a safety clip to attach to your pup’s harness to avoid falling or jumping out.
 For urban adventures or commuting, there is also a padded laptop sleeve.

 • PROs